-Prairie Centre is the 6th largest credit union in the province and operates independently in rural Saskatchewan with just over 15,000 members through branch operations located in the communities of Beechy, Dinsmore, Eatonia, Elbow, Elrose, Eston, Harris, Herbert, Kyle, Loreburn, Morse, Outlook, Rosetown, and Spiritwood.
+Prairie Centre is the 6th largest credit union in the province and operates independently in rural Saskatchewan with over 15,000 members through fourteen branch operations located in the communities of Beechy, Dinsmore, Eatonia, Elbow, Elrose, Eston, Harris, Herbert, Kyle, Loreburn, Morse, Outlook, Rosetown and Spiritwood.

 We have over 150 staff members working and living in the trading area who provide full financial services to our members with a focus on helping members grow their money.
 We are committed to providing ongoing staff training and development sessions to improve our employee's skills, which allows us to better assist and serve our members.
 As the largest rural credit union in Saskatchewan, one of our main influences is the local farming economy.
-Farming was challenging in 2019, however we were able to maintain our capital ratios and are looking ahead to 2020 as a year of growth and expansion for our credit union.
+Farming was better in 2020, and it was a year of growth and expansion for our credit union.
+Canadians also increased their savings rate in 2020 amid the economic uncertainty which also contributed to growth this year.

 Our vision for Prairie Centre Credit Union is to be "Saskatchewan's largest rural based credit union committed to serving our members and communities everywhere."
 This desire forms the basis for our strategic plans.
-In order to be successful, we have established our purpose "We will reward our members for their patronage and participation by providing quality services and products."
-Our board of directors along with Executive Management, set specific objectives that support our vision and purpose and align with our values.
-We follow a three-year planning cycle that begins with input from our members garnered through surveys and feedback to staff.
-We established a new current strategic plan this year which covers the period from 2020 to 2022.
-An overview of the strategic areas we are placing additional focus on during this period is provided in this report.
+To be successful, we have established our purpose; "We will reward our members for their patronage and participation by providing quality services and products."
+Our Board of Directors along with Executive Management, set specific objectives that support our vision and purpose and align with our values.
+We follow a three-year planning cycle that begins with input from our members garnered through surveys and feedback from staff.

+Our current strategic plan covers the period from 2020 to 2022.
+An overview of the strategic areas we are placing additional focus on during this period are provided in this report.